Conhan93/Disco-Shield/README.md

     }
     ```

-    This is done to promote looser coupling between the an action or calling of a state change and the execution.
+    This is done to promote looser coupling between an action or calling of a state change and the execution.

     The task queue is popped and processed at the end of the main loop in an event centric state machine, where instead the machine is event driven.
 With the task queue feeding events to the state machine, Which is executing those tasks.